shinebayar-g/ufw-docker-automated/README.md

 Lot of [issues](https://github.com/moby/moby/issues/4737) were raised, but Docker didn't "fix" the issue.
 Fortunately some smart people found the solution to this problem and my favorite one is [ufw-docker](https://github.com/chaifeng/ufw-docker).
 You can read more about it on the project's readme.

 Original **ufw-docker** project is very easy to use, but it's static, doesn't track container IP changes.
-If original container's IP changes somehow, your rule will be invalid.
+If original container's IP changes somehow _(e.g server reboot)_, your rule will be invalid.
 This project solves that problem by listening to the Docker API events.

 ## Features